SalesforceSFDC/Apex/APEX.md

 * For cases and leads, you can, alternatively, use assignment rules to set the owner.
 * system fields of records created or updated in the event trigger, such as CreatedById and LastModifiedById, reference the Automated Process entity and not the running user.
 * the Apex `UserInfo.getUserId()` statement returns the Automated Process entity.
+#### Apex Trigger Limitations
+Platform event triggers share many of the same limitations of custom and standard object triggers.
+For example, you can’t make Apex callouts synchronously from triggers.